 Menu Item Description Select Interface Type Allows you to select the disk interface type.
-The options are SATA and NVMe Select Virtual Disk Allows you to select the virtual disk from the drop-down menu i NOTE: Virtual disks in fail ed status are only listed in Manage Virtual Disk Properties screen.
-Virtual Disk Properties Displays the ID, RAID Level, Status, Capacity, and the Sector Size of the virtual disk Virtual Disk ID Displays the virtual disk ID RAID level Displays the RAID level associated with the virtual disk Virtual Disk Status Displays the status of the virtual disk Virtual Disk Capacity Displays the capacity of the virtual disk
+The options are SATA and NVMe Select Virtual Disk Allows you to select the virtual disk from the drop-down menu i NOTE: Virtual disks in failed sta NOTE: Virtual disks in failed status are only listed in Manage Virtual Disk Properties screen.
+Virtual Disk Properties Displays the ID, RAID Level, Status, Capacity, and the Sector Size of the virtual disk Virtual Disk ID Displays the virtual disk ID RAID level Displays the RAID level associated with the virtual disk Virtual Disk Status Displays the status of the virtual disk Virtual Disk Capacity Displays the capacity of the virtual disk Sector Size Displays the sector size enabled Virtual Disk Policies (SATA drives only) Displays the read and write cache policies of the virtual disk and the write cache policy of the associated physical disk Read Cache Policy (SATA drives only) Displays the read cache policies associated with the virtual disk Write Cache Policy (SATA drives only) Displays the write cache policies associated with the virtual disk Physical Disk Write Cache (SATA drives only) Displays the physical disk which is associated with the specific virtual disk Associated Physical Disks Displays the associated physical disk's properties